-Superfast broadband solutions have yet to be secured for some areas, either commercially or through the publicly funded plans which the Connected Counties programme has secured to date with BT.
+Superfast broadband solutions have yet to be secured for some areas, either commercially or through the publicly funded plans which the Connected Counties Programme has secured to date with BT.
 If your area isn't currently included in the Connected Counties Programme there is a number of alternatives that can significantly improve your current speed or provide a connection while you wait.

 Mobile broadband offers a flexible alternative that can be accessed with a number of devices, including mobile phones, mobile dongles, MiFi units and data cards.
 In most cases mobile dongles, which work as portable modems are USB-compatible and plug directly into the laptop, PC or device.
-Thanks to that you can access Internet wherever the network is available, both in your home and on the go.

 As 3G network and the improved 4G coverage in rural areas of Bucks and Herts expands, it might often present a viable alternative as a fast home broadband solution.
-A connection to a mobile network might be achieved by installing an antenna on the roof or simply switching on a router in the living room, achieving speeds up to 60Mb on the fastest 4G connections.
+A connection to a mobile network might be achieved by installing an antenna on the roof or simply switching on a router in the living room, achieving speeds up to 60Mbps on the fastest 4G connections.